Stochastic Approximation for Nonlinear Discrete Stochastic Control: Finite-Sample Bounds: Main Results

 for some $e > 0$. \end{assumption} Unless specified otherwise, we consider $e = 2$ by default.
 Now, we are ready to state the following results: \begin{theorem} Under Assumptions \ref{assumption: noise}, \ref{assumption: F-lipschitz}, \ref{assumption: smooth-time-derivative}, \ref{assumption: gradient-lipschitz}, \ref{assumption: quadratic-growth} and let the step size $\alpha_k = \frac{\alpha}{(k+K)^\xi}$ where $K = \max\left\lbrace 1, \frac{\alpha (4C^2 + 8B)}{\gamma} \right\rbrace$ for $\xi = 1$ and $K = \max \left\lbrace 1, \left( \frac{\alpha (4C^2 + 8B)}{\gamma} \right)^{\frac{1}{\xi}}, \left( \frac{2 \xi}{\alpha \gamma} \right)^{\frac{1}{1-\xi}}\right\rbrace$ for $\xi \in (0,1)$, we have:

-\end{theorem} The exact statement and the proof of this result follow from \cite{nonlinear-sa} and the Subsection \ref{ssec: non-smooth exponential} in this work so we omit the details here.
+\end{theorem} A typical function $V$ satisfying Assumption \ref{assumption: smooth-time-derivative}, \ref{assumption: gradient-lipschitz}, \ref{assumption: quadratic-growth} is the quadratic function $x^TAx$ where $A$ is a positive definite matrix.
+The exact statement and the proof of this result follow from \cite{nonlinear-sa} and the Subsection \ref{ssec: non-smooth exponential} in this work so we omit the details here.
 The results in Theorem \ref{finite-time-corollary-0} show that the best asymptotic complexity is $O\br{\frac{1}{k}}$ when $\xi = 1, \alpha \geq \frac{2}{\gamma}$, which matches the optimal complexity of the SGD algorithm for the strongly-convex setting.
 Note that we present this result for the sake of completeness.
 In the subsequent subsections, we will consider more difficult settings that would be the core of our work.